Skip to content

 Set learning objectives

-Agree your learning objectives with your tutor based on your experience and needs.
+Agree your learning objectives with your tutor, ensuring they reflect your experience and needs.

 Confirm with the placement provider that your objectives are achievable.